eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.hierarchy.view.md

 *<small>Note: This is only a symbolic example.
 For the exact definition, see the [Definition](#definition) section.</small>*
 ## HT_VIEW

-The bridge between the cube and SqlView HT_VIEW.
+The bridge between the cube and SqlView `HT_VIEW`.

 ```xml